-What if the Medical Specialist booked or paid for travel after the country or countries they will travel to or through was listed on the Commonwealth Government's Smart Traveller website as 'do not travel', 'reconsider your need to travel' or 'exercise a high degree of caution' in the context of the coronavirus?
+What if the Medical Specialists booked or paid for travel after the country or countries they will travel to or through was listed on the Commonwealth Government's Smart Traveller website as 'do not travel', 'reconsider your need to travel' or 'exercise a high degree of caution' in the context of the coronavirus?

 Where a Medical Specialist has booked or paid (in whole or part) for travel to a 'risk' country after any destination or transit point was listed as a risk country there can be no carry over of CME Support in the way described above.

-Any decision on reimbursement of out-of-pocket expense after cancellation refunds will be assessed by the employer on a case-by-case basis in consideration of all relevant circumstances.
+Any decision on reimbursement of out-of-pocket expense after cancellation refunds will be assessed by the employer on a case-by-case basis.